ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/tls_tutorial.md

 ## Placing the CA certificate in code

-To use the CA certificate in code, you need to place it in a C-style string variable initialized with a multi-line string literal.
+To use the CA certificate in code, place it in a C-style string variable initialized with a multiline string literal.
 For example:

 ```c
 // Every line ends with `\n`